 In addition, technological advancements have significantly improved the way organizations manage these projects.
 Project portfolio management tools and roadmapping applications can ease the workload, automating many routine tasks and providing clear visualizations to help IT project leaders ensure their investments deliver value.

-Aligning your IT project strategy with business goals
+1. Align your IT project strategy with business goals

 Business-IT integration challenges and solutions